-In his free time, Mr. McEvoy is a road bike and motorbike enthusiast, manager and supporter of youth sports teams, and an advocate and advisor for mental health issues.
+In his free time, Mr. McEvoy is a road bike and motorbike enthusiast and supporter of youth sports teams.
 He enjoys biography, history, traveling and people, and is a member of the Virginia Club of New York and the Virginia Historical Society.

-- Corporate litigation, including claims by and against shareholders, partners and members, breach of fiduciary duty claims, appraisals, business break-ups and claims against officers and directors
+- Business litigation, including claims by and against shareholders, partners and members, breach of fiduciary duty, LLC appraisals, business break-ups and claims against officers and directors

-- Business torts, including tortious interference with contract claims and business conspiracy claims
+- Business torts, including defamation, tortious interference with contract claims and business conspiracy claims

 - Contract law, including claims for breach of commercial contracts, leases, employment agreements and restrictive covenants (non-competition and non-solicitation agreements)